PhilChodrow/PIC16A/syllabus.md

     </div>
     <div class="grey-bg">
         <h3>Names and Pronouns</h3>
-        You deserve to be addressed in the manner you prefer.
+        You deserve to be addressed in the manner that reflects who you are.
 I welcome to tell me your pronouns and/or preferred name at any time, either in person or via email.
 Conversely, please address your classmates according to their expressed preferences.
     </div>
 </div>